“Although the world is full of suffering, it is also full of the overcoming of it.”Helen Keller

 Grandfather of Allergy

 Britain’s oldest physician, Dr Bill Frankland, is 105 years old and has been dubbed the “Grandfather of Allergy.”
 He is best known for inventing the pollen count and getting the news media to report it locally.
-Frankland discovered that an allergic reaction is due to a malfunctioning immune system, which has helped many in the treatment of allergies.
+Frankland discovered that an allergic reaction is due to a malfunctioning immune system.
+This discovery has helped many in the treatment of allergies.
 His life reads like a novel.
 He was in the Royal Army Medical Corps in 1941 and was sent to Singapore just seven days before the attack on Pearl Harbor.
-A year later, he was sent to the notorious Changi PoW camp, where he suffered as a prisoner for 3 1/2 years before he was set free.
+A year later, he was sent to the notorious Changi POW camp where he suffered as a prisoner for 3 1/2 years before he was set free.
 In 1979, he cared for the brutal leader of Iraq, Saddam Hussein.
 “I got a call to see the new president of Iraq, Saddam Hussein.
 They told me he had an allergy and he was being treated with various desensitizing injections,” Dr. Frankland told the Daily Mail.
 “But he wasn’t allergic at all — his problem was that he was smoking 40 cigarettes a day.”
 Dr Frankland told Hussein if he wouldn’t quit smoking he wouldn’t work with him anymore.
 He added, “I heard some time later that he had had a disagreement with his secretary of state for health, so he took him outside and shot him.
 Maybe I was lucky.”

 Vitamin C trains our immune system

 I have learned a lot about my immune system’s response to pollen.
 My research in this area is ongoing, and has me constantly amazed at how our bodies talk and communicate with us.
 When my adrenal glands are overworked and exhausted by the stress of life, I’ve discovered ways to support them and then I begin to heal.
 One thing I have learned is how vitamin C trains our immune system to function properly.
-Vitamins C and B are both water soluble which means they dissolve in water, and these vitamins and nutrients dissolve quickly in the body.
+Vitamins B and C are both water soluble which means they dissolve in water, and these vitamins and nutrients dissolve quickly in the body.
 Unlike fat-soluble vitamins, water-soluble vitamins are carried to the body’s tissues, but the body cannot store them.
 When you’re under stress and your body is reacting to pollen, your adrenals will use up these vitamins fast and cry for more!
 You need vitamin C, and lots of it throughout the day, when you’re struggling with pollen.
 Not just any kind of vitamin C, but whole foods that have lots of vitamin C. If you supplement with vitamin C tablets and don’t take it in a natural form, it can be hard on the kidneys, so I caution against this.
 One of the ways to accomplish this is to eat cultured foods – especially cultured vegetables.
 High in vitamin C, I have cultured veggies as a snack, with meals, or by themselves throughout the day to keep my hungry adrenals healthy and fed.
 Kefir has vitamin C as well as B vitamins which are also nutrients needed by your adrenals.
 I have lots of extra options and fun ways to get extra vitamin C — see recipes below.

 OJ in stores is not real!

 Another thing I do to get more vitamin C is to eat oranges or lemons or make some fresh-squeezed juices.
 Don’t use canned or store bought because it’s not the same thing.
 Check this out and try not to freak out about 100% natural OJ in the stores.
 It’s not the real stuff!!
-I love to have a small glass of fresh squeezed OJ for breakfast or a bowl of kefir with cut up oranges or lemons.
+I love to have a small glass of freshly squeezed OJ for breakfast or a bowl of kefir with cut up oranges or lemons.
 For lunch, I’ll often make some lemonade from a few lemons, stevia, and water and sip on it throughout the day.
 Local honey to sweeten your lemonade will often help with allergies as well.

 Your cells think sugar is vitamin C